 Today’s Milestone

 300 Yen Real Estate Service: Implemented post preview and editing features.
-Clients can now preview and edit posts before publishing.
+Clients can now preview and edit posts before they are published.

 Next Milestone

-Functional Testing (Verifying the complete flow of property URL registration → generation → preview → editing → approval → X posting)
+Functional Testing (Verifying the complete flow from property URL registration → generation → preview → editing → approval → X posting)

-The core functionalities for the real estate service (sign-up, dashboard, X integration, property URL management, post generation & preview, editing & approval) are all in place.
-The remaining tasks are testing and final adjustments to the client onboarding flow.
+The core functionalities of the real estate service (sign-up, dashboard, X integration, property URL management, post generation & preview, editing & approval) are now complete.
+The remaining tasks are testing and final adjustments to the client workflow.

 Pickup Hook (For Media & Communities)

-Technical Topic: “Design Patterns for Implementing New SaaS Features at Minimum Cost” — A story about achieving a real estate-specific post management UI with just 100 lines of new code by reusing the existing draft management infrastructure (EditDraftModal + drafts API + Vercel cron).
+Technical Topic: “Design Patterns for Implementing New SaaS Features at Minimal Cost” — A story about realizing a real estate-specific post management UI with just 100 lines of new code by reusing the existing draft management infrastructure (EditDraftModal + drafts API + Vercel cron).

-Story: “Automation is convenient, but invisibility is scary” — Designing a workflow of “AI creates, humans review” to alleviate client anxiety.
-For B2B SaaS, “semi-automation + approval” is more trustworthy than full automation.
+Story: “Automation is convenient, but what you can’t see is scary” — Designing a workflow of “AI creates, humans review” to alleviate client anxiety.
+“Semi-automation + approval” builds more trust in B2B SaaS than full automation.

-Full flow functional testing of the real estate dashboard
+Complete flow operational testing of the real estate dashboard

 Reusability is the strongest design.
-The fact that “show → fix → publish” works with only 100 lines of new code is a testament to the solid existing foundation.
-I’m looking forward to tomorrow’s testing.
+The fact that “show, fix, and deploy” works with 100 lines of new code is proof of a solid existing foundation.
+Looking forward to tomorrow’s tests.